 Achene: Very small, one-seeded fruit, usually produced in clusters.
 At maturity the pericarp is dry and free from the internal seed, except at the placental attachment.
 This is the typical fruit of the largest plant family, the sunflower family (Compositae or Asteraceae).
 Examples of this type of fruit include the sunflower (Helianthus), buttercup (Ranunculus) and sycamore (Platanus).
-Citrus ID: Home.
+In the sycamore, the globose fruiting heads are composed of tiny, one-seeded achenes interspersed with hairs (some authors refer to these individual fruits as nutlets).
+B. C. D. Citrus ID: Home.
 Drupe.
 The development sequence of a typical drupe, a smooth-skinned (nectarine) type of peach (Prunus persica) over a 7 1⁄2 month period, from bud formation in early winter to fruit ripening in midsummer Other fleshy fruits may have a stony enclosure that comes from the seed coat surrounding the seed, but such fruits are not drupes.

 Palms of the World Online.
 Symptoms of Diseases and Disorders.
 Glossary of Palm Terms.
 Date Palms.
 2000-Year-Old Date Pit Sprouts In Israel.
 Researchers confirm age of Methuselah tree.
 By Ari Rabinovitch JERUSALEM Thu Jun 12, 2008 9:19pm BST JERUSALEM (Reuters) - Israeli researchers who grew a sapling from a date seed found at the ancient fortress Masada said on Thursday the seed was about 2,000 years old and may help restore a species of biblical trees.